EENI Global Business School

 Doctorate: World Trade.

-Languages: Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study Master Doctorate in International Business in Spanish OECD Study, Course Master Doctorate in International Business in French OECD.
+Languages: Masters, Doctorate, International Business, English or Study Master Doctorate in International Business in Spanish OECD Study Doctorate in International Business in French OECD.

 Area of Knowledge: Globalization.